 Taxis in Eindhoven

-Taxis are available at taxi stands throughout the city.
-Taxi rates are not regulated in Eindhoven so it’s best to negotiate the fare with the driver before setting off on a journey.
+Taxis are available at ranks throughout the city.
+Taxi rates are not formally regulated, so it’s best to negotiate the fare with the driver before setting off on a journey.

 Cycling in Eindhoven

-As is the case in most Dutch cities, Eindhoven has an extensive network of cycle paths, and cycling is often the easiest and cheapest way to get around.
-It’s possible to hire bikes at bike shops dotted around the city.
+As is the case in most Dutch cities, Eindhoven has an extensive network of cycle paths.
+Cycling is typically the easiest and cheapest way to get around.
+It’s possible to hire bicycles at bike shops dotted around the city.

 While life in Eindhoven is relatively safe, bicycle theft is an unfortunate reality here.
 Expats should always ensure their bike is secured with a lock – preferably two – when parked in the street.